ObaidUrRehman/ng-drag-drop/README.md

 # Angular Drag & Drop

 ## :warning: Discontinuation Notice
 Almost 2 years ago I created this component to support HTML native drag drop in Angular.
-At that time there were a handful of libraries & did not had the features I wanted.
-Today, with the release of Angular 7 & the CDK's drag drop component is way better alternative for this component.
+At that time there were a handful of libraries & they did not had the features I wanted.
+Today, with the release of Angular 7 & the CDK's drag drop component we finally have a much better alternative for this component.
 Please use [Angular CDK's drag drop](https://material.angular.io/cdk/drag-drop/overview).